Alert management

 loading recording and alerting rules

-• Mimir ruler: For metric-based alerts
+• Mimir ruler: For metric-based alerts and recording rules

 • Loki ruler: For log-based alerts

-Create your own rules using our alert rules documentation.
+Learn how to create and deploy your own rules using our alert rules documentation.

 Alerting features in Grafana